40 Things To Do In Quebec City: Top Attractions To Hidden Gems

 They still have an original jail cell and university rooms.
 It’s an interesting combination to say the least!

 P.S.
-If you’ve read the books Bury Your Dead by Louis Penny, apparently this is the place she was referencing in her novel.
-If you want to read it before your visit – see it on Amazon.
+If you’ve read the book Bury Your Dead by Louis Penny, apparently this is the place she was referencing in her novel.

 30. Tour The Pole Culturel De Monastre D’ Ursuline (Ursuline Museum)